 The organization has created its own scholarship program to further ease the financial burden facing these students.

-A Catalytic Investment Leverages Additional Funding
+A Catalytic Investment Leverages Additional Funding through student lending

 Sixup’s wrap around approach to disrupting the racial wealth gap is what attracted the attention of the W.K.
 Kellogg Foundation (WKKF).
 In 2017, Sixup became a WKKF investee joining the foundation’s Mission Driven Investment portfolio.
 According to Sixup, the initial investment has helped them to secure an additional $10 million in financing from other institutional investors.